 Try using the diffusion lens filter to add dreamy effects to portraits when photographing the models without any editing needed.

 Be sure to think about the direction of your model in each photo.
-If it’s a close-up, you may want to arrange the hair in a way that highlights different facial features.
+Using the rule of thirds for composition, if it’s a close-up, you may want to arrange the hair in a way that highlights different facial features.

 3. What is The Best Portrait Poses for a Photoshoot?